 Even more important, widespread and frequent use of deworming drugs has led to resistance within some parasite populations.
 While the drugs ivermectin and moxidectin remain effective against most parasites, and although praziquantel is still effective against tapeworms, overuse of these or other deworming agents risks further resistance.
 If we’re not careful, we could be left without an effective parasite-control weapon.

-It’s now recommended that you deworm only when it’s necessary and with a medication that’s effective against the right worms.
+What to do: It’s now recommended that you deworm only when it’s necessary and with a medication that’s effective against the right worms.
 This minimizes pressure on the remaining effective deworming medications, and ensures they continue working.
-With this protocol, your basic plan would be to deworm only twice a year, with fecal egg counts used to determine whether more frequent dewormings are required.
+With this protocol, your basic plan would be to deworm only twice a year.
+With fecal egg counts used to determine whether more frequent dewormings are required.

 Common (older) plan: You’ve been rotating dewormers frequently to avoid resistance.
 This plan also allows you to take advantage of feed store or catalog sales.

-Use fecal egg counts to monitor the efficacy of your deworming program.
+What to do: Use fecal egg counts to monitor the efficacy of your deworming program.
 There’s no real need to rotate, as long as you’re testing to determine whether resistance is an issue.
-But if you discover you have a resistant population of parasites to a specific dewormer, that dewormer should no longer be a part of your parasite-control strategy, even if it’s on sale!
+But if you discover you have a resistant population of parasites to a specific dewormer, that dewormer should no longer be a part of your parasite-control strategy.
+Even if it’s on sale!

 No ‘One Way Fits All’

-To ensure a consistent program, you’ve been deworming all horses in your care the same way, they all get the same medication and are on the same schedule.
+Common (older) plan: To ensure a consistent program, you’ve been deworming all horses in your care the same way.
+They all get the same medication and are on the same schedule.

 What to do: Identify high-risk horses with a strategic deworming plan that involves careful scheduling of fecal egg counts performed at regular intervals.
-When you know which horses are high-risk, you can target them for more frequent treatment, while maintaining other horses in your herd on a less-aggressive schedule.
+When you know which horses are high-risk, you can target them for more frequent treatment.
+And then maintain other horses in your herd on a less-aggressive schedule.

 Common (older) plan: You’ve been using a daily pellet dewormer and administer ivermectin every six months.